FIRST-Tech-Challenge/ftcdocs/docs/source/contrib/tutorials/codespaces/codespaces.rst

 ---------------------------

 Codespaces is our recommended development environment for all developers.
-It is especially useful for developers who need to work on multiple machines, or who are not confortable with setting up their development environment and the troubleshooting that comes with it.
+It is especially useful for developers who need to work on multiple machines, or who are not comfortable with setting up their development environment and the troubleshooting that comes with it.

 Downside of Codespaces